-Moms, looking for flexible schedules?
-Check out these different types of flexible work arrangements you can actually do for your job.
+Looking for flexibility as a working mom?
+Check out these different types of flexible work arrangements for better work-life balance.

 It’s something else.

-Let’s backtrack several years ago, when I debated returning to work.
-I use the term “debated” lightly, since my husband and I relied on both our income, so there really wasn’t much to debate.
+Let’s backtrack to several years ago when I debated returning to the workforce.
+I use the term “debated” lightly, since my husband and I relied on both our incomes, so there really wasn’t much to debate.

 Still, I wondered if there was a chance I could still work, but not necessarily with my old 9-to-5 schedule.
-I wanted to spend enough time my baby where I wouldn’t feel terrible for missing out.
+I wanted to spend time with my baby so I wouldn’t feel terrible for missing out.
 But I also needed to earn income (and wanted to keep working as well).

 Flexibility.

-We feel better equipped to balance work and life when we have the flexibility to accommodate both.
+We feel better equipped to balance work and life when we have greater flexibility to accommodate both.
 One of the best ways to find that balance is through flexible work arrangements.
-I’ve talked about the impact of flexibility, and even shared tips on how to ask for a flexible work schedule.

 I’m only familiar with your typical 9-to-5 office environment, and these ideas reflect that.
 I realize that not all jobs are conducive to flex time, or that you may find even more flexibility based on what you do.

-That said, for the standard Monday-to-Friday, 9-to-5 folks, take a look at some of these ideas you can try.
-These will allow you to work, whether full- or part-time, while still giving you an opportunity to be with your kids.
+That said, for the standard Monday-to-Friday, 9-to-5 folks, take a look at some of these hybrid work ideas you can try.
+These allow you to work, whether full- or part-time, and still be with your kids.
+Hopefully, you can find one that works for you:

 1. Work part time